 In today’s world, you can’t walk down the street without spotting a mobile device, and each of the billions of smartphones and tablets out there runs one of several different mobile operating systems.
-Whilst the likes of Windows Phone and Blackberry compete for a small section of the market, there exist two main operating systems which are used by the vast majority of people: Apple’s proprietary iOS, only seen on iPhones and Apple devices, and Google’s open-source Android OS, which you’ll find on most competing phones – Samsung, Google, Huawei and OPPO all use this OS, along with many more brands.
+There are two main operating systems which are used by the vast majority of people: Apple’s proprietary iOS, only seen on iPhones and Apple devices, and Google’s open-source Android OS, which you’ll find on most competing phones – Samsung, Google, Huawei and OPPO all use this OS, along with many more brands.

-Whilst both look fundamentally similar, each system is actually very different under the skin and has unique features (and shortcomings!) which can influence your decision about which phone to buy, a fact which has become even more true with the recent releases of iOS 9.3 and Android 6.0 Lollipop.
+Whilst both might look similar at face value, each system is actually very different under the skin and has unique features (and shortcomings!) which can influence your decision about which phone to buy.
+Although both operating systems are quite easy to use, you might have preferences of one over the other.
 So what are the main advantages and disadvantages of the two?
 Let’s take a look.

 The big difference between iOS and Android is the fact that Android is open source.
 Whilst iOS is Apple’s proprietary OS and is used exclusively on Apple devices, Google lets any hardware company utilise Android for free on their hardware, and modify it as they see fit.

 This means that Android can appear on anything from the cheapest, most basic smartphones all the way up to top-end flagship models.
-Thanks to this versatility, Android has become by far the most widespread mobile OS, appearing on a massive 84.7% of mobile devices as of Q2 2014 according to the IDC, with iOS the closest competitor at 11.7%.
-These numbers have remained relatively stagnant since then.
+Thanks to this versatility, Android has become by far the most widespread mobile OS, and you’re more than likely to find it on every big phone on the market competing with Apple.

 The logic behind Google’s seemingly generous sharing of technology is that it obliges manufacturers to use Google’s own app marketplace, as well as other services such as Google Search.
 Nevertheless, many manufacturers customise their version of Android to include their own apps and services, resulting in a fair amount of difference between devices (OPPO, for example, uses a version of Android called ColorOS, whereas Samsung uses a version of Android called One UI).
 This means it’s still important to shop around for android devices that have features that matter to you.